ShamimRabby/eth-vanity-crystalsea/README.md

 4. Update the chrome_driver_path:

-Open the script and set the "chrome_driver_path" variable to the location of your downloaded Chrome WebDriver.
+Open the script and set the 'chrome_driver_path' variable to the location of your downloaded Chrome WebDriver.
 ---
 ## Usage
 1. Run the script: